Unified Privacy Guarantees for Decentralized Learning via Matrix Factorization¶

 Limitations & Future Work¶

-- MAFALDA-SGD currently supports only LDP; extending noise optimization to PNDP and SecLDP is a natural direction.
+- MAFALDA-SGD currently only supports LDP; extending noise optimization to PNDP and SecLDP is a natural direction.

 Related Work & Insights¶